-For that indicator, The World Bank provides data for Brazil from 1960 to 2017.
-The average value for Brazil during that period was 411.47 billion U.S. dollars with a minumum of 9.76 billion U.S. dollars in 1961 and a maximum of 1576.89 billion U.S. dollars in 2011.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 1960 to 2022.
+The average value for Brazil during that period was 466.05 billion U.S. dollars with a minimum of 9.76 billion U.S. dollars in 1961 and a maximum of 1576.86 billion U.S. dollars in 2011.

 Definition: Household final consumption expenditure (formerly private consumption) is the market value of all goods and services, including durable products (such as cars, washing machines, and home computers), purchased by households.
 It excludes purchases of dwellings but includes imputed rent for owner-occupied dwellings.
 It also includes payments and fees to governments to obtain permits and licenses.
 Here, household consumption expenditure includes the expenditures of nonprofit institutions serving households, even when reported separately by the country.
 Data are in current U.S. dollars.